 The department proudly houses chapters of honor societies in the following languages and disciplines, with year of chartering noted: Spanish (Delta Iota, 1957), French (Pi Delta Phi, 1966), German (Delta Phi Alpha, 1967), Russian/Slavic (Dobro Slovo, 1990), Phi Lambda Beta (Portuguese, 1992), Japanese (2011), Italian (Gamma Kappa Alpha, 2014) and International Foreign Language (Phi Iota Sigma, 2015).

-In addition to the undergraduate offerings, the Department of Modern Languages offers an M.A. in Modern Languages with specializations in French, German, Spanish, Linguistics and Teaching English as a Second Language (TESL).
+In addition to the undergraduate offerings, the Department of Modern Languages offers an M.A. in Modern Languages with specializations in French, German, Spanish, Linguistics and Applied Linguistics and Teaching English to Speakers of Other Languages (AL/TESOL).
 The M.A. in Modern Languages with specializations in French, German and Spanish consists of advanced coursework in the language, literature and culture of the target language.
 Students with advanced proficiency in one of these languages may be considered for teaching and/or research assistantships while pursuing their graduate studies.
-The M.A. with a specialization in TESL focuses on language teaching pedagogy, linguistics and cross-cultural pragmatics, and interacts with the Intensive English program (IEP), whose academic curriculum is overseen by the department.
+The M.A. with a specialization in TESOL focuses on language teaching pedagogy, linguistics and cross-cultural pragmatics, and interacts with the Intensive English program (IEP), whose academic curriculum is overseen by the department.

-Dr. Donald L. Dyer, Chair and Professor of Modern Languages
+Dr. Daniel O’Sullivan, Interim Chair and Professor of Modern Languages

 For more complete information on the department’s course offerings and degree programs, please contact us at: